Perif/CComposer/README.md

 ####Why using Scala ?
 So why did I use Scala instead of Python or Ruby which would have corresponded more to this type of program/script ?

 Well, the answer is simple, I'm actually learning Scala and now writing my scripts in this language to understand how it works.
 I totally confess that is not the most efficient way to write this kind of program, that my code is not super well written, nor optimised, but who cares ?
 It works, it can be reused, and if I want to take the time for that, It will be rewrote to a better code.

+#### Further notes :

+This software is released using GPL.
+Please feel free to contact me for any suggestion or improvements.
+Thanks !

+#### GPL & Copyright :

+Copyright 2012 Pierre-Yves Aquilanti

+This file is part of CComposer.

+CComposer is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+CComposer is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with CComposer.
+If not, see http://www.gnu.org/licenses/.